 Alex Wolff (Jumanji: Welcome to the Jungle) and newcomer Milly Shapiro both turn in superb performances as Annie and Steve’s children.
 Both successfully (and seemingly effortlessly) convey the effects their mother’s frequent instability has had on their lives over the years.

 However, the real star of the show is the ever-versatile Toni Collette.
 The actress turned in a truly arresting and often gut-wrenching performance.
-I suspect she had to go to some very dark places to bring Annie to life but her hard work paid off exponentially.
-The scenes following the second loss depicted in the film were so realistic that they it took me to a profoundly dark place.
+I suspect she had to go to some very dark places to bring Annie to life but her hard work paid off in spades.
+The scenes following the second loss depicted in the film were so realistic that they it took me to a profoundly uncomfortable place.
 Collette’s performance has already been hailed as Oscar-worthy by several critics and I must agree.
 She really put her heart and soul into this role.

 Many of the atrocities and different forms of evil that the family in Hereditary encounter work very well as a metaphor for grief and effectively demonstrate the way it can tear a family apart if not dealt with in a constructive manner.

-Also working in the film’s favor is the exceptionally intense and frightening atmosphere established by first time feature film director, Ari Aster.
+Also working in the film’s favor is the exceptionally intense and frightening atmosphere established by first time feature film helmer, Ari Aster.
 The director achieves a near perfect balance of jump scares and legitimate, balls-to-the-wall frights.
 By the end of the film, the tension was utterly palpable.
 I could barely sit still.

 Throughout the process of creating atmosphere and a mounting sense of tension, Ari Aster also (beautifully) utilizes silence.
 It’s not nearly as widely relied upon as it was in the outstanding A Quiet Place, but it is nonetheless effective and of great benefit to the creation of the film’s atmosphere.

 Aster also deserves props for penning a first rate screenplay.
 He avoids a lot of the pitfalls to which industry newcomers frequently succumb.
 There’s no clunky exposition that feels shoehorned in.
 Aster smartly delivers expository dialogue through an exchange Annie has with a grief support group.
 It feels natural and not forced and it serves to enhance the story as well as delivering information to the viewer.
-In addition to great dialogue, Aster has scripted his characters to feel like real people with real problems.
+In addition to great dialogue, Aster has scripted his characters to feel like real people with realistic problems.
 The audience almost instantly feels a connection to each and every character.

 Hereditary absolutely does not feel like the effort of a first time filmmaker.
 And perhaps some of that is due to the fact that Aster had an impressive number of shorts under his belt prior to tackling this picture.
 If this is indicative of what’s to come, Aster is a force to be reckoned with and a talent to be watched.
 I am anxious to see where he takes us with his next horror effort, Midsommar.

 In addition to great performances, smart direction, and artfully crafted atmosphere, Hereditary also boasts beautiful set design.
-The family home where the majority of the film takes places is absolutely breathtaking.
+The family home where the majority of the film takes place is absolutely breathtaking.
 It is beautiful, rustic, but (appropriately to the themes at play in the film) doesn’t really feel lived in.

 If you missed Hereditary during its theatrical bow, make haste to check it out on home video.
 The film is now available on DVD, Blu-ray, and DigitalHD.
 The Blu-ray isn’t exactly loaded with special features but it does include a featurette, an image gallery, and deleted scenes.